Kamila Wozniakowska

-Kamila Wozniakowska RCA (born 18 July 1956) is a Polish-Canadian Postwar & Contemporary painter whose work "blends the narrative aspects of 18th century engravings, appropriation art techniques, and repetition."
+Kamila Wozniakowska RCA (born 18 July 1956) is a Polish-Canadian postwar and contemporary painter whose work "blends the narrative aspects of 18th century engravings, appropriation art techniques, and repetition."

 Early life and studies

-Wozniakowska was born in Warsaw, Poland in 1956.
+Wozniakowska was born in Warsaw, Poland on 18 July 1956.
 She studied painting in France before emigrating to Montreal, Quebec, Canada.
 After emigrated to Canada, she graduated from Université du Québec in Montreal obtaining the degree of Baccalauréat en arts plastiques under Prof Raymond Lavoie in 1986 and Maîtrise en arts plastiques under Prof. Louise Poissant in 1996.

 Her art is primarily influenced by the 1970s.